 The "Naruto is Secretly Ridiculously Strong/Smart/Talented" Trope: I tend to hate these stories with a passion.
 The only one I've liked so far is Kenchi618's "The Sealed Kunai" and it took extreme extenuating circumstances and a very good writer to keep Naruto multi-dimensional and balanced.
 It just seems like everyone who writes this wants to turn Naruto into a Gary Stu who beats the crap out of Sasuke.
 This dislike extends somewhat to any story where Naruto has some huge secret that he somehow manages to mask completely.
 Naruto is not the kind of character to keep big personal secrets if he has a choice, he's direct and tends not to overthink things.
 It just feels wrong.

-Almost Everything in the Percy Jackson Section: Literally three quarters of the stories written for PJO are harrowing, original stories of Percy being betrayed for no conceivable reason (usually by Annabeth, but "everyone" is another popular choice) and going on a blood-soaked quest of Gary-Stu vengeance.
-Why do people seem to like this idea so much?
-I mean, I get the sensationalistic angle, but it gets old after the first fifty or sixty near-identical stories.
+Almost Everything in the Percy Jackson Section: About three quarters of the stories written for PJO seem to be harrowing, original stories of Percy being betrayed for no conceivable reason (usually by Annabeth, but "everyone" is another popular choice) and going on a blood-soaked quest of Gary-Stu vengeance.
+I get the sensationalistic angle, but it gets old after the first fifty or sixty near-identical stories.
 Admittedly, there's a fair amount of other story types, but the prevalence of this archetype makes no sense to me.

 Unnecessary Lemons: A perfectly good story can be so easily ruined because for some reason, in the middle of everything else, we take a break from the story and characters to have two people fuck.
 Take Apprenticeship by Moon's-Wing for example.
 The solid majority of it is a very good AU of Attack on Titan set during the Salem Witch Trials, showcasing great character development, touching interactions, and a not at all over the top depiction of blind prejudice, which any reader of Naruto fanfiction will know is a distinct rarity.
 Levi and Erwin's relationship is one of the best parts of the story, and even the parts that showcase how sexually active they are can be funny, touching, and well-integrated, but for some reason, every few sections, the author decides that they need to have a lemon that's basically unrelated to anything but itself.
 In the end it just ends up detracting from all the great things going on in the story.
 I don't have a problem with lemons as a part of a story, I just much prefer they have a purpose, or happen offscreen.
 Otherwise, they're just gratuitous.